 The layout can be redesigned for the existing process sequence or to optimize it for a modified process.
 In either scenario, the objective is to relocate processes to minimize transportation and motion wastes.
 This usually means that successive processes are located in close proximity.
 There are two key caveats, however:

 Prior to making changes to the process or layout, “pro forma” documents should be created.
 Process flow diagrams, layouts, and spaghetti diagrams that illustrate the proposed changes facilitates communication to the team of the changes to be made and estimation of the benefits to be gained.
+Example diagrams are shown in Exhibit 4.

 Once the changes have been implemented, final documents should be created.
 Repeat the spaghetti diagramming process to verify the improvement achieved and identify any unforeseen consequences of the changes.